AIRTOSS – AIRcraft TOwed Sensor Shuttle

 - Fast In-Situ Stratospheric Hygrometer (FISH)

 - VIS and NIR spectrometers for down- and upwelling radiance and irradiance measurements

 - Standard Learjet Instrumentation

 The first flights with AIRTOSS turned out to be a great success!

 The team of scientists from Mainz was happy about first data sets measured by the Tandem Platform AIRTOSS-Learjet35A, and GFD and enviscope were happy that the technical concept prooved well and all flights could be performed safely.

 Thanks to all groups involved, and especially to Andreas Fleck from EADS for his support.

-The data evaluation of the first flights is still in process, first results have been presented at the 15th International Conference on Clouds and Precipitation (ICCP 2008), Cancun, Mexico, 7-11 July 2008.
+First results have been presented at the 15th International Conference on Clouds and Precipitation (ICCP 2008), Cancun, Mexico, 7-11 July 2008.

 AIRTOSS Campaign 2013